smash.hydrograph_segmentation#

 0 V3524010 2014-11-03 03:00:00 ...
 2014-11-04 19:00:00 autumn

-Lower the peak_quant to potentially retrieve more than one event
+Lower the peak_quant to potentially retrieve more events

 >>> hydro_seg = smash.hydrograph_segmentation(model, peak_quant=0.99)